SheethalVelutharambath/citation_intent/README.md

 Peformance of the models has been evaluated using the Accuracy, Precison, Recall and F1 score metrics.

+# Thesis Paper

+The paper on this concept can be found [here](https://github.com/SheethalVelutharambath/citation_intent/blob/main/Citation%20intent%20classification%20using%20POS%20features.pdf)

 # Packages and Libraries

 The packages and libraries used can be found in the `requirements.txt` files in respective code directories.